mymindishazel/eslint-config-raven/README.md

 # eslint-config-raven
-Very strict ESLint config to make code consistent and more beautiful that I use myself.
+Very strict ESLint config to make code consistent and more beautiful, that I use myself.

 ## Installation
 ```